 Different species of tunas can be difficult to distinguish – they’re similar in shape and are often caught together.
 Yellowfin tuna can be distinguished from other tunas by its long, bright-yellow dorsal fin and a yellow strip down its side.
 It’s also more slender than bluefin tuna.

 The International Commission for the Conservation of Atlantic Tunas’ (ICCAT) scientific committee assesses the abundance of Atlantic yellowfin tuna and evaluates the sustainability of current and proposed harvest practices.
 Managers use the scientific information from these assessments to make management recommendations.
 They last assessed yellowfin tuna in 2011.

-NOAA Fisheries scientists continue to research how to improve the methods used to assess the yellowfin population.
-They’re also working with researchers at Texas A&M University to tag yellowfin tuna in the Gulf of Mexico to evaluate the species’ habitat use.
+NOAA Fisheries scientists continue to research ways to improve the methods used to assess the yellowfin population.
+They’re working with researchers at Texas A&M University to tag yellowfin tuna in the Gulf of Mexico to evaluate the species’ habitat use.
 In addition, NOAA Fisheries scientists will work with ICCAT in its upcoming large-scale tagging project to learn more about the lifecycle and migration patterns of Atlantic yellowfin and other Atlantic tropical tunas.

 Harvesting Yellowfin Tuna